-- Use Inclusive Language: According to the University of Oregon, content must be “free of words, phrases, or tones that demean, insult, or exclude people based on their membership within a certain group or because of a particular attribute.”
+- Use Inclusive Language: According to the Arizona Department of Child Safety, content must be “free of words, phrases, or tones that demean, insult, or exclude people based on their membership within a certain group or because of a particular attribute.”
 Inclusive language “acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equitable opportunities.”
-View these guidelines and find examples.

 Communicate Your Commitment to Inclusion & Accessibility: